mdn/content/files/en-us/web/css/css_functions/index.md

 - {{CSSxRef("basic-shape/path", "path()")}}
   - : Accepts an SVG path string to enable a shape to be drawn.
 - {{CSSxRef("basic-shape/shape", "shape()")}}
-  - : Accepts an comma-separated list of commands defining the shape to be drawn.
+  - : Accepts a comma-separated list of commands defining the shape to be drawn.

 ## Reference functions